Automated-Datavault-Schema-Evolution/DataLake/README.md

 # Data Lake Ingestion Service

-This repository provides a Python based ingestion service that consumes CSV deltas from a Kafka topic and persists the data into a Delta Lake or relational database.
+This repository provides a Python based ingestion service that consumes delta from a Kafka topic created by the [Filewatcher Service](https://github.com/Automated-Datavault-Schema-Evolution/FileWatcher) and persists the data into a Delta Lake or relational database.
 The service can operate in **streaming** or **bulk** mode and is packaged to run locally or via Docker Compose.

+## Quick Start

+1. Copy `.env.docker` from the example in this README and adjust any paths or credentials.
+2. Launch the service with `docker compose up --build`.
+3. Messages arriving at the Kafka topic will be persisted to Delta Lake or PostgreSQL depending on `LAKE_TYPE`.
+4. For local testing without Docker compose you can run `pip install -r requirements.txt` followed by `python main.py`.

 ## Architecture Overview